 July 15th, 2021 @10am

-Our last online Case Management Conference before the LPAT hearing has just been announced.
+Our last online Case Management Conference before the Ontario Land Tribunal hearing has just been announced.
 It is right around the corner, on Thursday July 15th, 2021, at 10am.

 Please join us for a front-row seat to the discussion pertaining to our day in court (5 weeks actually), set to commence February 21st, 2022.
 Key players in attendance will be lawyers for all parties and objectors, members of Ramara Council, and township staff.

-Your presence will demonstrate to LPAT that none of our neighbours wants a quarry in the middle of our community for an additional 76 years, twice the size as the current quarry, 22m closer to Rama Road, and 15m deeper into the water table.
+Your presence will demonstrate to the OLT (formerly known as LPAT) that none of our neighbours want a quarry in the middle of our community for an additional 76 years, twice the size as the current quarry, 22m closer to Rama Road, and 15m deeper into the water table.

 We look forward to seeing you there!